JanM321/esphome-lg-controller/README.md

 Wired controllers using the new protocol are 'dumb' in that they only send and receive settings and current temperature.
 The HVAC unit decides when to start/stop active cooling/heating etc based on this.
 That said, it should be possible to use a fake temperature sensor to influence this behavior but I haven't tested this.

 The LG ThinQ app and (IR) remote control still work.
-The AC unit will synchronize settings with the wall controller.
+The AC unit will synchronize settings with the wired controller.

 See [protocol.md](protocol.md) for notes on the protocol based on reverse engineering behavior of the PREMTB001 controller.

 # Features
-Features currently exposed to Home Assistant:
+Features currently available in Home Assistant:
 * Operation mode (off, auto, cool, heat, dry/dehumidify, fan only).
 * Target temperature (0.5°C steps).
 * Use of a Home Assistant temperature sensor for room temperature (rounded to nearest 0.5°C).